semgrep/semgrep-docs/docs/deployment/core-deployment.md

 Deployment does **not** include:

-- Customizing your SAST, SCA, or secrets scans.
+- Customizing your SAST, SCA, or secrets scans
-- Custom rule writing.
+- Custom rule writing
-- Triage.
+- Triage

 For these features, refer to the **Scan and Triage** section in the navigation bar.